-Walker Carey is an RTC Correspondent.
-He filed his report after Tuesday’s game in Indianapolis between Butler and Vanderbilt.
+Walker Carey is an RTC correspondent.
+He filed this report after Thursday evening’s tilt between DePaul and Butler in Indianapolis.

 Butler‘s meteoric rise from the Horizon League to the Big East in just two years has been well-documented.
 While it is great to discuss how the little school from Indianapolis was able to conquer some of the country’s national powers and sustain the success that predicated the conference ascension, Butler is now in the Big East and it is now appropriate to discuss what the Bulldogs have to do in their new league to carry on the past success.
 After last night’s loss to DePaul in a double-overtime game where the Bulldogs gave up an 11-point lead in the final minutes of regulation, Butler sits at 0-3 in conference play and is wondering what has gone wrong.

 In the preseason, Butler was viewed as an unknown commodity and was subsequently picked ninth in the Big East preseason poll.
 It had a new head coach in Brandon Miller and its top returnee – Roosevelt Jones – was lost for the season with a wrist injury suffered over the summer.
 Once the season began, the Bulldogs appeared to be better than advertised during the non-conference slate.
 Despite finishing 1-2 at the Old Spice Classic in late November, the Bulldogs played well in all three games – including a two-point loss to preseason top 10 Oklahoma State, and a two-point overtime loss to an LSU squad that entered the season with high expectations.
 If you removed the three games in Orlando, the Bulldogs went a perfect 10-0 in non-conference play.
 Along the way, sophomore guard Kellen Dunham and senior forward Khyle Marshall began to emerge as a legitimate high-low combination with standout potential.